Hey there, Insiders!

 ‘A mistake,’ I replied.

-I heard a couple of strokes of a Zippo, then Vic took a long drag on something I knew for a fact was a cigar.
+I heard a couple of strokes of a Zippo, then Vic took a long drag on what I knew from first-hand experience was a cigar that smelled worse than a burning mummy.
 ‘Why don’t you have a think on it, Jakey boy?
 Take some time to consider my offer properly.
-For old time’s sake.’
+For old times’ sake.’

 ‘What’s that supposed to mean?’